theHousedev/pay-log/README.md

 This is 100% amateur hour so expect a big ole filetree filled with spaghetti

-but hey it's running and doing the job I want it to
+-# but hey, it's running and doing the job I want it to

-Frontend: React + TSX using Shadcn components and a robbed colortheme
+**Frontend:** React + TSX using Shadcn components and a robbed colortheme

-Backend: Go with a very novice understanding of HTTP serving
+**Backend:** Go with a very novice understanding of HTTP serving

 Selfhosted, Go will eventually spit out the Frontend in prod for me.
 For now, it's Vite in a tmux session piped to nginx.